-VI.
+VII.
 CONCLUSION

-In large-scale wireless systems, although the maximum (concurrent) multiflow problem is extremely important for understanding the network capability, it is NP-hard and even computationally prohibitive to solve due to the hardness of the scheduling problem.
-It can become even harder if the propagation delays are considered in challenging network environments (e.g., underwater and deep-space).
-Most (distributed) linear programming algorithms with low complexities either provide approximated solutions or are designed for specific networks under certain constraints In this paper, we jointly solve the MMF and MCMF problems and the scheduling problem, in a general multi-source multi-sink network with network coding allowed and propagation delays potentially utilized in scheduling.
-We provide practical algorithms that may only need a small subset of the scheduling rate region for the MMF and MCMF problems, making our approaches more efficient without sacrificing solution accuracy or scheduling performance.
-We prove that our algorithms output exactoptimal solutions in a finite number of iterations, and experiments show that our algorithms can be significantly faster.
+In large-scale wireless systems, although the maximum (concurrent) multiflow problem is extremely important for understanding network capacity, it is NP-hard even in simple network settings, making it computationally prohibitive to calculate.
+While there exist optimization frameworks that offer good performance and low complexity in practice, either providing approximate results for general networks or exact results for restricted networks, in this work we are more interested in a general approach that can always output exactoptimal solutions for general networks.
+In this paper, we provide algorithms that jointly solve the MMF and MCMF problems, as well as the scheduling problem, in a general multi-source multi-sink network with network coding allowed and propagation delays potentially utilized in scheduling.
+Our algorithms only require a subset of the scheduling rate region for the MMF and MCMF problems, making them much more efficient without sacrificing solution accuracy or scheduling performance.
+We theoretically prove that our algorithms output optimal solutions in a finite number of iterations and use simulation results to demonstrate the advantages of our approach.

-VII.
+VIII.
 FUTURE WORKS

-In Section IV-B, we utilize the maximum-mean-cycle algorithms in solving the MMF (or MCMF) problem.
-We find thatthese algorithms can also be used to calculate the throughput (the objective in [9], [10]) or the entire scheduling rate region (the objective in [7], [8]) as follows.
-The convex hull method [35] is an algorithm for finding the vertices of an unknown polytope $\mathcal{P} \subseteq \mathbb{R}^n$, given an oracle that can find $\operatorname{argmax}{x \in \mathcal{P}} \langle x, a \rangle$ for $a \in \mathbb{R}^n$.
+In Section V, we utilize the maximum-mean-cycle algorithms in solving the MMF (or MCMF) problem.
+We find that these algorithms can also be used to calculate the throughput (the objective in [9], [10]) or the entire scheduling rate region (the objective in [7], [8]) as follows.
+The convex hull method [35] is an algorithm for finding the vertices of an unknown polytope $\mathcal{P} \subseteq \mathbb{R}^n$, given an oracle that can find $\arg\max{x\in\mathcal{P}}\langle x,a\rangle$ for $a\in\mathbb{R}^n$.
 By using the maximum-meancycle algorithm as the oracle to the convex hull method, we can iteratively search for the vertices of the entire scheduling rate region.
-This method can be more efficient than the cycleenumeration method in $(\mathcal{M}T, \mathcal{E}T)$ [7], since we do not need to enumerate all the simple cycles in $(\mathcal{M}T, \mathcal{E}T)$.
+This method can be more efficient than the cycle-enumeration method in $(\mathcal{M}T, \mathcal{E}T)$ [7], since we do not need to enumerate all the simple cycles in $(\mathcal{M}T, \mathcal{E}T)$.
 Detailed implementations of such algorithms for the scheduling problem is left for future study.